jessicarush/javascript-notes/document_object_model.md

 }
 ```

-In case it's not alreday clear, the intention with `setAttribute()` is that your using it to add/change an attribute on an element, for example: class, id, src, href, etc. If you want to change a particular CSS property, use `el.style.property` syntax.
+In case it's not already clear, the intention with `setAttribute()` is that you're using it to add/change an attribute on an element, for example: class, id, src, href, etc. If you want to change a particular CSS property, use `el.style.property` syntax.

 ## More Element Object Properties & Methods